kleveland/MoneyBadgerComp523/README.md

 1. Install nodejs. (https://nodejs.org/en/)

-2. Clone project into working directory.
+2. Clone project into a working directory.

 3. Create a MySQL local server using MAMP or XAMP.

-4. Import SQL file from repo into phpMyAdmin in a DB to replicate our DB.
+4. Import SQL file (DataBaseImportFile.sql) from repo into phpMyAdmin in a DB to replicate our DB.

-5. Go back to working directory with cloned project.
+5. Go to current working directory.

 6. Run the command “npm install” from the terminal to install all required dependencies.